Autism in Adults

 In social situations, adults with autism can:

-• avoid eye contact, or feel uncomfortable with eye contact
+• avoid eye contact, or feel uncomfortable with eye contact.
+They make minimal gestures with their hands or body, or display limited facial expressions

 • find it hard to make or keep friends, or prefer to be on their own